phaenomenon/BitForce/README.md

 # BitForce
-A bitcoin private keys brute-forcing tool.
+A proof-of-concept bitcoin private keys brute-forcing tool.
 If you have an average computer, his will take decades to find a private key with balance.
 ## Run
 Make sure you have Python3 + pip installed.